maorsaadon/OOP_Ex2/readme.md

 # OOP_EX2

+This project is split into two parts, but in both parts the plan is based on the following cornerstones:
+  1. Callable
+  2. Future
+  3. Thread
+  4. Thread Pool

+### Callable
+A task that returns a result and may throw an exception.
+Implementors define a single method with no arguments called call.
+The Callable interface is similar to Runnable, in that both are designed for classes whose instances are potentially executed by another thread.
+A Runnable, however, does not return a result and cannot throw a checked exception.
+The Executors class contains utility methods to convert from other common forms to Callable classes.

+### Future

+A Future represents the result of an asynchronous computation.
+Methods are provided to check if the computation is complete, to wait for its completion, and to retrieve the result of the computation.
+The result can only be retrieved using method get when the computation has completed, blocking if necessary until it is ready.
+Cancellation is performed by the cancel method.
+Additional methods are provided to determine if the task completed normally or was cancelled.
+Once a computation has completed, the computation cannot be cancelled.
+If you would like to use a Future for the sake of cancellability but not provide a usable result, you can declare types of the form Future<?> and return null as a result of the underlying task.

+When the _call()_ method completes, answer must be stored in an object known to the main thread, so that the main thread can know about the result that the thread returned.
+How will the program store and obtain this result later?
+For this, a Future object can be used.
+Think of a Future as an object that holds the result – it may not hold it right now, but it will do so in the future
+(once the Callable returns).
+Thus, a Future is basically one way the main thread can keep track of the progress and result from other threads.
+To implement this interface, 5 methods have to be overridden, but as the example below uses a concrete implementation from the library,
+only the important methods are listed here.
+Observe that Callable and Future do two different things – Callable is similar to Runnable, in that it encapsulates a task that
+is meant to run on another thread, whereas a Future is used to store a result obtained from a different thread.
+In fact, the Future can be made to work with Runnable as well, which is something that will become clear when Executors come into the picture.

+## Thread

+A thread is a thread of execution in a program.
+The Java Virtual Machine allows an application to have multiple threads of execution running concurrently.
+Every thread has a priority.
+Threads with higher priority are executed in preference to threads with lower priority.
+Each thread may or may not also be marked as a daemon.
+When code running in some thread creates a new Thread object, the new thread has its priority initially set equal to the priority of the creating thread, and is a daemon thread if and only if the creating thread is a daemon.

+When a Java Virtual Machine starts up, there is usually a single non-daemon thread (which typically calls the method named main of some designated class).
+The Java Virtual Machine continues to execute threads until either of the following occurs:
+ - The exit method of class Runtime has been called and the security manager has permitted the exit operation to take place.
+ - All threads that are not daemon threads have died, either by returning from the call to the run method or by throwing an exception that propagates beyond the run method.

+There are two ways to create a new thread of execution.
+One is to declare a class to be a subclass of Thread.
+This subclass should override the run method of class Thread.
+An instance of the subclass can then be allocated and started.

+The _run()_ method of thread class is called if the thread was constructed using a separate Runnable object otherwise this method does nothing and returns.
+When the _run()_ method calls, the code specified in the _run()_ method is executed.
+You can call the _run()_ method multiple times.

+The _start()_ method of thread class is used to begin the execution of thread.
+The result of this method is two threads that are running concurrently:
+the current thread (which returns from the call to the __start()__) and the other thread (which executes its __run()__).

+When a program calls the start() method, a new thread is created and then the run() method is executed.
+But if we directly call the run() method then no new thread will be created and run() method will be executed as a normal method call on the current calling thread itself and no multi-threading will take place.

+## Thread Pool

+In Java, threads are mapped to system-level threads, which are the operating system's resources.
+If we create threads uncontrollably, we may run out of these resources quickly.
+The operating system does the context switching between threads as well — in order to emulate parallelism.
+A simplistic view is that the more threads we spawn, the less time each thread spends doing actual work.
+The Thread Pool pattern helps to save resources in a multithreaded application and to contain the parallelism in certain predefined limits.
+When we use a thread pool, we write our concurrent code in the form of parallel tasks and submit them for execution to an instance of a thread pool.
+This instance controls several re-used threads for executing these tasks.
+The pattern allows us to control the number of threads the application creates and their life cycle.
+We're also able to schedule tasks' execution and keep incoming tasks in a queue.

 ## PartA

 In this part we will create several text files and calculate the total number of lines in these files.